Achieving better retirement outcomes for members

 A combination of lower costs and superior investment returns achieved at lower risk will result in better retirement outcomes for members.

-This is what the Ensimini Umbrella Funds have achieved.
+This is what the Ensimini Umbrella Provident Fund has achieved.

 Many umbrella retirement fund providers would like us to believe that cost is the single most important factor to consider when selecting the most suitable umbrella retirement fund.